Ohio Insure Plan Logo

 There are two supplemental insurance policies (Plan C & F) sold today that offer “Select Plans” in some areas of the country.
 Select Plans will only cover non-emergency benefits if you stay in their designated network.
 The network may not include all of the doctors and hospitals you might want to use.
 Thus, it’s important to understand any limitations of a network-driven Select Plan before purchase.

 Most Select Plans will pay for emergency care outside of the network with no restrictions, however.
 In our experience, Select Plans C & F are rarely purchased, but they can be beneficial for those in need of lower premiums.
+Or for those who haev Guaranteed Medicare rights because they are losing other coverage, like a Medicare Advantage plan for instance.

 Request Quotes & Information